ava-labs/awm-relayer/README.md

 ### API Requirements

-- AWM Relayer requires access to Avalanche API nodes for the P-Chain as well as any connected subnets.
+- AWM Relayer requires access to Avalanche API nodes for the P-Chain as well as any connected Subnets.
 The API nodes must have the following methods enabled:
-  - Each subnet API node must have enabled:
+  - Each Subnet API node must have enabled:
     - eth API (RPC and WS)
   - The P-Chain API node must have enabled:
     - platform.getHeight